A degree that's safe as houses

 The positive news reflects London Met’s position at the cutting edge of industry thinking when it comes to vocational courses, with many of today’s social policy jobs requiring a cross-over of housing, health and social care skills.

-Find out more about the Faculty of Social Sciences and Humanities at London Met
+Find out more about the School of Social Sciences and Humanities at London Met